 Before we get carried away digging around the performance metrics of AMD’s chip we need to have a look at how it’s been put together.
 The Zen architecture represents a brand new, ground-up x86 CPU design, and AMD is right when they say that’s a real rarity in today’s mature PC component market.

 The basic make-up of the 14nm FinFET Zen design surrounds the core complex (CCX).
 This is a modular chunk of silicon sporting four discrete CPU cores and allows the architecture to scale the core count upwards from there.
 The octa-core chips then feature a pair of these CCX modules at their hearts to provide this full eight-core design.
-This modular layout is what allows AMD’s upcoming Zen-based Naples server chips to pack a full 32 physical cores inside them and why there is speculation about a new AMD high-end desktop range too.
+This modular layout is what allows AMD’s Zen-based Naples server and Threadripper chips to pack a full 32 physical cores inside them.

 The major departure from the old Bulldozer architecture is the use of simultaneous multi-threading (SMT) to allow the Zen-based chips to better utilise the available compute pipelines and spread the load from a single core.
 Essentially it nominally delivers two concurrent processing threads from one core, doubling the thread count of processors which take advantage of the SMT tech.

-Interestingly though AMD lists the SMT support of the Zen architecture as optional, paving the way for them to release lower-spec desktop Ryzen chips without the extra thread count, or potentially mobile CPUs without multi-threading support.
+AMD listed the SMT support of the Zen architecture as optional, which pavined the way for them to release lower-spec Ryzen 3 chips without the extra thread count, and potentially future mobile CPUs without the extra multi-threading support.

 Partly it’s this increased parallelism which provides the Zen architecture with its boosted single-core performance.
 AMD have also specifically improved other parts of the design to target a higher instructions per clock (IPC) rating for Zen too.
 The architecture is now better able to predict what work is going to be required next, thanks to its neural network-based branch predictor, and is also able to chuck more work into the individual execution units too.